 By joining our movement to #executechange, you become an owner of the roadmap and will be part of the campaign to get our country back on track.

-Follow this to share your feedback, improvements, and suggestions to the roadmap with your suggested policy targets, main challenges, and measures to be taken to ensure a better future.
+Follow this link to share your feedback, improvements, and suggestions to the roadmap with your suggested policy targets, main challenges, and measures to be taken to ensure a better future.